InnerveSummerOfCode/ISOC-23-WEBD/README.md

 IssueNo.7. **Contact Us:** Establish a "Contact Us" section equipped with a robust database for efficiently managing inquiries and user feedback.

+IssueNo.8. **Add to Calendar Functionality:** Enable users to add events and exhibition dates to their calendars for easy event tracking and reminders

 IssueNo.9. **Ticket Booking System:** Implement a robust ticket booking system frontend, allowing users to purchase tickets for exhibitions and manage their bookings.

 SelfIdentifiedIssue. **Chatbot feature:** Chatbots can provide instant responses to customer inquiries, 24/7.
 They can answer common questions, assist with basic troubleshooting, and provide information quickly, improving overall customer service and satisfaction.